bstachmann/git-workshop/markdown-git-uebungen/aufgabe-zusammenarbeit-tags-en.md

 # Exercise - Tags

-## Tipps
+## Tips

-* Tags erstellen
+* Create tags
-  - `git tag `mein-erstes-tag`
+  - `git tag 'my-first-tag'`
-  - optional darf eine Revision angegeben werden (Default: `HEAD`)
+  - optionally a revision can be specified (default: `HEAD`)
-* Einfache Tags sind nur Namen für Commits
+* Simple tags are just names for commits
-* Für Releases nutzt man *annotated Tags*, diesen tragen eine Beschreibung und Metadaten.
+* For releases, one uses *annotated tags*, which carry a description and metadata.
-  Folgende Optionen sind hilfreich:
+  The following options are helpful:
-  - `-a` sorgt für die Erstellung eines *annotated Tags*.
+  - `-a` ensures the creation of an *annotated tag*.
-  - `-m 'Und hier kommt Text'` für die Beschreibung
+  - `-m 'And here comes text'` for the description
-* Tags werden beim *Push* nicht automatisch Übertragen.
+* Tags are not automatically transferred on *push*.
-   - Man gibt entweder einzelne Tags an, z.B. `git push origin v1.0 v1.1`
+   - You can either specify individual tags, e.g. `git push origin v1.0 v1.1`
-   - `git push --tags` überträgt tags
+   - `git push --tags` transfers tags
-* Beim Pull werden Tags in der Regel mit übertragen.
+* Tags are usually transferred on pull.
-  Mit `--tags` kann man alle Tags übertragen lassen.
+  With `--tags` you can have all tags transferred.
-* Empfehlung: Tags, die man mit Anderen teilt (push), sollte man nicht mehr ändern.
+* Recommendation: Tags that you share with others (push), should not be changed anymore.
-  Git warnt, bevor man geänderte Tags überträgt.
+  Git warns before transferring changed tags.
-  Notfalls kann man die Übertragung mit `-f` forcieren.
+  If necessary, you can force the transfer with `-f`.

 ## Setup